 For the furniture industry, every year brings new changes and trends in the marketplace, as well as changes in consumer demand and expectations.
-In order to effectively meet new challenges and remain competitive in an over-saturated market, your furniture business must not only adapt and ensure that your brand perception remains positive in the eyes and minds of consumers, but also develop a marketing strategy that is relevant to the current year.
+In order to effectively meet new challenges and withstand the decline in demand that 2023 brings, your furniture business must not only adapt and ensure that your brand perception remains positive, but also develop a marketing strategy that is relevant to the current year.

 Why building a marketing strategy each year is important